 - Hardware Problems: Issues with the card reader have also been mentioned, with it occasionally rotating during a swipe and causing a read error, although solutions like anchoring the reader have been used to fix it.

 Square is designed specifically with small to medium-sized food service businesses in mind.
 This means it’s not just another payment processing solution but rather a complete restaurant management toolkit.
 With Square for Restaurants, you can:

 - Accept credit cards on your iPhone, iPad, or Android device

 - Create custom menus

 - Integrate with existing systems such as QuickBooks

 Square for Restaurants Hardware

-With Square, you can now accept payments via Apple Pay, Android Pay, Samsung Pay, and Google Wallet, as well as all major credit cards, including MasterCard, Visa, Discover, and American Express.
+With Square, you can now accept payments via Apple Pay, Android Pay, Samsung Pay, and Google Wallet, as well as all major credit and debit cards, including MasterCard, Visa, Discover, and American Express.
 You can also process contactless transactions and accept payments tableside with the Square Terminal.